 Fund management firms may have opportunities because of China’s inexperienced investors, the existence of questionable stock quality, and a shortage of reliable corporate information.
 The government is encouraging the sector’s development and expansion of product offerings.
 Opportunities also exist for custodian banking, acting as the primary communication channel between the QFII entity and the Chinese regulators.

 Foreign brokerage firms’ participation in China’s brokerage sector has been limited to date.
 As changes take place, more opportunities for foreign securities firms could develop for them to expand their local operations to include proprietary trading, fund management and brokerage activities.

-Investment Banking, opportunities exist for international investment banks to advise Chinese companies on overseas listings and on cross-border mergers and acquisitions.
-In addition, research services based on solid financial modeling and analysis as well as advisory and consulting services for analysis of strategic investment initiatives.
+Opportunities exist for international investment banks to advise Chinese companies on overseas listings and on cross-border mergers and acquisitions.
+In addition, there is a market for research services based on solid financial modeling and analysis as well as advisory and consulting services for analysis of strategic investment initiatives.

 China: Wealth Management Market

 China’s dynamic economic growth has resulted in the creation of one of the world’s fastest-growing wealth management markets.
 With the rapid increase in the number of high net worth individuals in China, there is a great demand for wealth management and private banking services which various domestic and foreign financial institutions in China have begun to offer.
 Chinese governments have released several rules over the past two years to further develop and regulate the wealth management market.
 For financial institutions in China, opportunities and challenges exist together in the wealth management and private banking services.

 China: Securities Industry